katydid/katydid-haskell/Readme.md

 # Katydid

-A Haskell implementation of Katydid, this includes:
+A Haskell implementation of Katydid.

+This includes:

   - Relapse: Validation Language
   - Parsers: JSON and XML